andreaselia/deno-chat/README.md

 # Deno Chat with Vue.js

-A simple chat built using Deno and Vue.js.
+A chatroom built using Deno and Vue.js with multiroom support.

 ## Getting Started